Robert H. Herndon Memorial Science Competition – 2014

 This year’s competition

-The 36th annual Robert H. Herndon Memorial Science Competition was celebrated on April 11, 2013, on the East Coast and one week later on April 18, 2013, on the West Coast.
+The 37th annual Robert H. Herndon Memorial Science Competition will be celebrated on April 3, 2014, on the East Coast and May 22, 2014, on the West Coast.

-Middle and high school students displayed their scientific prowess with both experiements and essays on a variety of topics.
-Monetary prizes were awarded to winners.
+Middle and high school students will display their scientific prowess with both experiments and essays on a variety of topics.
+Monetary prizes will be awarded to winners.

-Students also enjoyed tours of the Aerospace facilities, as well as a keynote speaker and award ceremony.
+Students will also enjoy tours of Aerospace facilities, as well as a keynote speaker and award ceremony.

-Check out a video featuring this year’s group of young competitors.
+Video: Check out a video featuring last year’s group of young competitors.

 In 1977, The Aerospace Corporation established the Robert H. Herndon Memorial Science Competition.
 This event provides middle and high school students in Los Angeles County an opportunity to participate annually in the El Segundo portion of the essay and/or science experiment competition.